pcengines/pcengines.github.io/_posts/2020-04-28-PC-Engines-Firmware-v4-11-0-6.md

 * [Project basics](https://blog.3mdeb.com/2020/2020-03-31-trenchboot-nlnet-lz/)
 * [Validating the DRTM functionality](https://blog.3mdeb.com/2020/2020-04-03-trenchboot-nlnet-lz-validation/)

-If you are interested in the project follow us on our blog and [Twitter](https://twitter.com/3mdeb_com).
+If you are interested in the project follow us on our blog and [Twitter](https://twitter.com/3mdeb_com), or contact us directly over [email](mailto:contact@3mdeb.com).

 ## Statistics